gmp007/2D_Elastic-Properties/README.md

 - We have carefully chosen a set of 2D materials and heterostructures, concentrating on those with significant practical relevance.
 This approach maximizes computational efficiency and enhances the practical applicability of the results.
 - We employ parallel computing methods to speed up the computations, effectively distributing the computational workload across multiple processors or nodes.
 - We have developed and utilized machine learning models to gain deeper insight into the data and identify key design parameters, thereby boosting the project's overall capabilities.

-## ElasTool

-**ElasTool** is an integral part of this project.
-Available on GitHub, it provides the necessary tools and functions to conduct the computations using VASP as the calculator.

-## Project Objectives

 This research project seeks to fulfill two primary objectives:

 1. To determine the elastic and mechanical properties of various 2D materials and their heterostructures using first-principles computations.
 These calculations consider two conditions: zero temperature and finite temperatures (specifically, 300 K and 600 K).
 We employ density functional theory for zero-temperature calculations and ab-initio molecular dynamics for finite-temperature simulations.